SNIC: Synthesized Noisy Images using Calibration: Related Work

 \subsubsection{DNG Noise Profiles}

-Adobe, Inc.~is the creator of the Digital Negative Specification (DNG) which is an open format for encoding digital images {[}3{]}.
-DNG files can store either RAW or non-RAW images.
+Adobe, Inc.~is the creator of DNG, which is an open format for encoding digital images \cite{AdobeDNG}.
 The DNG NoiseProfile tag (51041) uses the Poisson-Gaussian formulation.
 There are some weaknesses in the NoiseProfile specification.
 First, the specification simply contains one or more pairs of numbers (the scaling and bias parameters from Poisson-Gaussian).
 It does not include the ISO for which the noise applies, and there is no way to provide the parameters for multiple ISO values.
 Second, while some DNG NoiseProfiles include the parameters for each of the Bayer pattern channels (R, G1, G2, and B), it is very common to find NoiseProfiles that contain only three pairs of numbers (R, G, B), or simply a single pair of numbers which are then applied to all four channels equally (iPhone DNGs contain only this single pair).
-Since the ISO is not specified in the NoiseProfile tag, one must examine DNG files at different ISOs to determine the actual DNG model.
+Since the ISO is not specified in the NoiseProfile tag, one must examine DNG files at different ISOs to determine the full DNG noise model.

-Finally, beyond the lack of per-channel information, DNG noise profiles provided by camera manufacturers tend to be rather inaccurate, compared to calibrated profiles {[}1{]}.
+Finally, beyond the lack of per-channel information, DNG noise profiles provided by camera manufacturers tend to be inaccurate compared to calibrated profiles \cite{Zhang}.
 We have found that profiles generated by Adobe for proprietary RAW files (such as the Sony ARW format) can be more accurate, but still retain the other issues described above.